 At times EPA takes enforcement action on breaches of state environment protection policies, licences, works approvals, RD&D approvals or notices.

-As a result of the new policy, EPA’s actions will be more consistent and predictable, and businesses and the community will have more certainty about what to expect from EPA.
+As a result of the policy, EPA’s actions will be more consistent and predictable, and businesses and the community will have more certainty about what to expect from EPA.